realrussia/train-tickets-gateway-doc/articles/errors.rst

 5047.
 No more than {0} passengers to be returned

-5048. &quot;Requirement &amp;quot;{0}&amp;quot; is correct only in case of third-class sleeper.
-In other cases, please, do not specify this.&quot;
+5048.
+Requirement &amp;quot;{0}&amp;quot; is correct only in case of third-class sleeper.
+In other cases, please, do not specify this.

 5049.
 The order is already in the requested state - request for remote registration is in conflict with its current status